anseki/leader-line/README.md

 line1.startLabel = line1.endLabel;
 ```

-When the leader line is detached from the attachment and any leader line is not attached, the attachment is removed from the web page, and it can't be used anymore.
+When the leader line is detached from the attachment and any leader line is not attached, the attachment is removed from the web page automatically, and it can't be used anymore.

 #### `text`